podium-lib/podlet/README.md

 #### prefix

-If the method should prefix the return value with the value for `pathname` set at the constructor.
+Sets whether the method should prefix the return value with the value for `pathname` set in the constructor.

 _Examples:_

-Return the full pathname, `/foo/assets/main.css`, to the css assets:
+Return the full pathname (`/foo/assets/main.css`) to the CSS assets:

 ```js
 const app = express();